 - Recruiting outstanding scientists and establishing an environment of professional collaboration and cooperation

 Peter Spencer, Ph.D., F.R.C.Path was appointed director and senior scientist of the new Center in 1988.
 CROET moved into its permanent facilities (entry pictured) on the OHSU campus in 1993.
-Dr. Stephen Lloyd became Interim CROET Director in October, 2009, and Steven Shea, PhD, was named the Director of CROET by OHSU Vice President Dan Dorsa, on April 2, 2012.
+Dr. Stephen Lloyd became Interim CROET Director in October, 2009.
+After an international search, Steven Shea, PhD, was named the Director of CROET by OHSU Vice President Dan Dorsa on April 2, 2012.

 Renaming to Oregon Institute of Occupational Health Sciences

-In 2014, CROET changed it's name to the Oregon Institute of Occupational Health Sciences, sometimes abbreviated Occ Health Sci or the Institute, again by legislation in the Oregon legislature.
+In 2013, CROET changed it's name to the Oregon Institute of Occupational Health Sciences, sometimes abbreviated Occ Health Sci or the Institute, again by legislation in the Oregon legislature since it better reflected our ongoing activities.
 The Institute's focus broadened rapidly to encompass occupational health and then safety in order to address Oregon's range of workplace needs and to look forward to prevention.

 Research programs were developed to address occupational injuries.
 The reconnection of nerves to muscles after injury was addressed at a very basic level (eg, neuronal structure and development from a cell biological perspective in Dr. Gary Banker's lab) and applied research programs were developed to prevent accidents in the first place (eg, research to address the motivation to reduce 'overspeeding' in truck drivers in Dr. Ryan Olson's lab that could save injuries and lives).